Take the free 8-min Financial Literacy Assessment and this guide will automatically match your depth.

-Yahoo Finance remains the strongest free stock research platform in 2026.
-Coverage includes: real-time quotes, historical price data, income statement / balance sheet / cash flow data (going back 4 years), analyst ratings and price targets, earnings history and surprise data, news aggregation, and basic technical charts.
-The free tier covers the fundamentals research process for most stocks.
+Yahoo Finance is the most comprehensive general-purpose stock research platform available without a subscription.
+Coverage includes real-time quotes, historical price data, income statement / balance sheet / cash flow data (going back 4 years), analyst ratings and price targets, earnings history and surprise data, news aggregation, and basic technical charts.
+It covers the core fundamentals research workflow for most publicly traded companies.

 Best for: Starting point research on any publicly traded company.
 Use it first.